 Destiny Pharma has a track record of raising funds in both private and public markets.
-The company has also won grants and other non-dilutive funding awards previously, including three in the last twelve months.
-Destiny Pharma is well funded through to H2 2020 and will continue to seek non-dilutive funding and partnerships that may generate cash income and/or bring funding support to collaborative projects.
+The company also seeks to leverage equity funding with non-dilutive funding.
+Four grants and other non-dilutive funding awards totalling almost £2 million have been won since the IPO in September 2017.
+Destiny Pharma is funded through to Q4 2021 and will continue to seek non-dilutive funding and partnerships that may generate cash income and/or bring funding support to collaborative projects.
 If additional projects are defined that need additional funds, then Destiny Pharma can also consider using its listed status to attract funding support.